 2. Believe all the hard work has already been done

 Being able to leverage the experience, brand and buying power of a franchise are some of the key reasons many people find franchising so attractive.
-However, assuming all the hard work has been done, all the problems have been solved, and that you can just sit back and let the business run, is going to set you up for failure.
-While franchisors have gone through the trial and error to find out what works, there is no shortcut to success, and you’re going to have to work hard.
-Educating yourself, having a good relationship with your head office and other franchisees, having some financial acumen, and following the systems and processes will give you a great start, but if you really want to prosper, be prepared to jump in and get your hands dirty.
+However, assuming all the hard work has been done, all the problems have been solved and that you can just sit back and let the business run, is going to set you up for failure.
+While franchisors have gone through the trial and error to find out what works, there’s no shortcut to success and you’re going to have to work hard.
+Educating yourself, having a good relationship with your head office and other franchisees, having some financial acumen and following the systems and processes will give you a great start, but if you really want to prosper, be prepared to jump in and get your hands dirty.

 3. Forget about your due diligence

 Many franchise buyers seek feedback from their friends and family, but forget about getting advice from a professional who is experienced in franchising.
 Doing your own research and speaking to as many franchisees as possible is great, but it’s crucial to also engage financial and legal advisors to help you assess the opportunity before you dive in.
 Due diligence is often not given the attention it deserves, but really should play a key role in your pre-purchase decision making process.
 Don’t just rely on what the franchisor tells you – do a broad search on the brand, industry and trends, and get professionals involved.